-In addition, 15 credit hours must be selected from the list below, representing the following core areas: geochemical methods, geographic information system, geological data analysis, groundwater engineering or modeling, hydrothermal geochemistry, isotope geochemistry, physical chemistry, microbiology, mineralogy, organic geochemistry, and thermodynamics.
+In addition, 15 credits must be selected from the list below, representing the following core areas: geochemical methods, geographic information system, geological data analysis, groundwater engineering or modeling, hydrothermal geochemistry, isotope geochemistry, physical chemistry, microbiology, mineralogy, organic geochemistry, and thermodynamics.
 This selection of courses must include at least one laboratory course.

 CHGC504 METHODS IN GEOCHEMISTRY 3.0

 CEEN560 MOLECULAR MICROBIAL ECOLOGY AND THE ENVIRONMENT 3.0

 CHGC555 ENVIRONMENTAL ORGANIC CHEMISTRY 3.0

 CHGN503 ADV PHYSICAL CHEMISTRY I 3.0

 GEGN530 CLAY CHARACTERIZATION 2.0

 GEGN532 GEOLOGICAL DATA ANALYSIS 3.0

 GEGN575 APPLICATIONS OF GEOGRAPHIC INFORMATION SYSTEMS 3.0

 GEGN581 ANALYTICAL HYDROLOGY 3.0

 GEGN583 MATHEMATICAL MODELING OF GROUNDWATER SYSTEMS 3.0

-GEGN586 NUMERICAL MODELING OF GEOCHEMICAL SYSTEMS 3.0 GEOL535 LITHO ORE FORMING PROCESSES 1.0 GEOL540 ISOTOPE GEOCHEMISTRY AND GEOCHRONOLOGY 3.0
+GEGN586 NUMERICAL MODELING OF GEOCHEMICAL SYSTEMS 3.0

+GEOL535 LITHO ORE FORMING PROCESSES 1.0

+GEOL540 ISOTOPE GEOCHEMISTRY AND GEOCHRONOLOGY 3.0

-An additional 6 credit-hours of free electives may be selected to complete the 30 credit-hour requirement.
-Free electives may be selected from the course offerings of the Department of Geology and Geological Engineering, the Department of Chemistry and Geochemistry, or the Department of Civil and Environmental Engineering, and may also be independent study credits taken to fulfill a research cooperative, or other professional development experience.
+An additional 6 credits of free electives may be selected to complete the 30 credit requirement.
+Free electives may be selected from the course offerings of the Department of Geology and Geological Engineering, the Department of Chemistry, or the Department of Civil and Environmental Engineering, and may also be independent study credits taken to fulfill a research cooperative, or other professional development experience.
 A course program will be designed in advanced through consultation between the student and an advisor from the Geochemistry Committee of the Whole.

-Students enrolled in Mines' combined undergraduate/graduate program (meaning uninterrupted registration from the time the student earns a Mines undergraduate degree to the time the student begins a Mines graduate degree) may double count up to six hours of credits which were used in fulfilling the requirements of their undergraduate degree at Mines, towards their graduate program.
+Mines undergraduate students have the opportunity to begin work on a graduate degree in Geochemistry while completing their Bachelor's degree.
+Students must apply to the Combined degree program according to the Office of Graduate Studies timeline and be admitted to the program.
+Students enrolled in the Combined program may double count up to six credits which were used in fulfilling the requirements of their undergraduate degree at Mines, toward their graduate program.
 Any 400+ level courses that count towards the undergraduate degree requirements as "Elective Coursework" or any 500+ level course, may be used for the purposes of double counting at the discretion of the graduate advisor.
 These courses must have been passed with a "B-" or better, not be substitutes for required coursework, and meet all other University, Department, Division, and Program requirements for graduate credit.